beebooplena/project-3/README.md

 ## Bugs
-* I had a bug with the increment score function where the local terminal printed the score but in the spreadsheet the score was 1 point more then the score.
-After a while, I found out that the function was called two times.
-After deleting that function, it worked correctly.
+* I had a bug in the increment score function, where the local terminal printed the correct score, but in the spreadsheet the score was 1 point more then the score.
+After a while, I found out that the function was called twice.
+After deleting the second call, it worked correctly.

-* I had a bug in a using while true loop.
+* I had a bug when I used a while true loop.
 I used it to arise valuerror.
 I made an infinite loop many times, and found out that the if statement boolean was true, even if I included it to return false.
 Because of this, an infinite loop happened.
 I deleted return false and used an else statement with a break.
 The bug was finally gone.

 ### Unfixed Bugs